 In addition to the information you provide us directly, we receive information about you from others, including:

-- You may be able to use your GOOGLE account to login to EVOLLY.APP services.
-This allows you to share some information from your GOOGLE account with us.
-We take the minimum amount of information from GOOGLE needed to create your account – your public profile details and your email address.
+- You may be able to use your GOOGLE or APPLE account to login to EVOLLY.APP services.
+This allows you to share some information from your GOOGLE or APPLE account with us.
+We take the minimum amount of information from GOOGLE or APPLE needed to create your account – your public profile details and your email address.

 Information collected when you use our services